jannisborn/covid19_ultrasound/data/README.md

 ```sh
 sh parse_butterfly.sh
 ```
+*NOTE*: This step requires that you installed the `pocovidnet` package
+    before (see "Installation").

-All butterfly videos should have be added to `data/pocus_videos/convex`.
+All butterfly videos should have been added to `data/pocus_videos/convex`.

 ## License Note: